-Telling your story can help us improve care and patient experience at Lancashire & South Cumbria NHS Foundation Trust.
-Please click the questions below to see the answers.
+Telling your story can help us improve care and patient experience at Lancashire and South Cumbria NHS Foundation Trust.

 Why is it important we hear your story?

-No it won’t affect your care if you tell us your story.
-We cans hare the story without your name or details on if you prefer.
-The story is also kept safe and not kept on your record, unless you would like it to be.
+No, it won’t affect your care if you tell us your story.
+We can share the story without your name or details if you prefer.
+The story is also kept safe and not kept on your record unless you would like it to be.
 We usually tell the team involved about your story so they can learn from it.

 You can choose how to tell your story.
 We can record your voice, help you to write a story, we could film you or you may prefer to use art or photographs.